Fusion Candidacy?

 Think about it.

-Donald Trump won as a quote/unquote “outsider.”
+Donald Trump won back in 2016 as a quote/unquote “outsider.”

 Outsider?
-Question mark.

 For years, Trump, admittedly, played both sides of the political fence to gain maximum advantage for his businesses.
+He’s actually been a political “insider,” just in a slightly different sense.

-On the other hand, I’m a true outsider.
+On the other hand, I’m a true: “outsider.”

-Not only have I never held a political office, but I’m simply running for president as a concerned Midwestern American parent who is all about making decisions that are right, not only for our kids, but everybody’s kids.
+Not only have I never held a political office, but I’m simply running for president as a concerned Midwestern American parent who is all about making decisions that are right, not only for my kids, but everybody’s kids.

 There’s been no big money in this.